 The Library is presently reviewing the following resources as part of free database trial programs.

-NOTE: Several factors influence the selection of new electronic resources, including, but not limited to, cost, licensing agreements, ease of use of the resource, and the importance or value of content.
-A database trial does not mean that the database will be added to the Library collection.
+Several factors influence the selection of new electronic resources, including, but not limited to, cost, licensing agreements, ease of use of the resource, and the importance or value of content.
+A database trial does not mean that the database will be added to the Library Collection.

-The Library welcomes feedback on the need for new databases by its students, faculty, and staff.
+The Library welcomes feedback on the need and use of databases by its students, faculty, and staff.
 Please send your comments to Laura Crain, Associate Director for Collection Services.